We got answers

 What are the black spots on my tempeh?

 Nothing to worry about.
 Black spots are spores, similar to what is found on the underside of a mushroom.
-They are completely harmless and actually indicate that the tempeh has matured to its peak flavor.
+They are completely harmless and actually indicate that the tempeh has matured to its peak flavour.

 How do I know when my tempeh has gone bad?